top of page

 • 1.7) Road Rules

-The Club expects that drivers will adhere to the Transport Act 1962, the Traffic Regulations Act 1976 and any other Act, regulations, or by-laws to road traffic.
+The Club expects that drivers will adhere to the law.
 Under New Zealand law it is the driver’s responsibility to ensure knowledge of the relevant legislation.
 Any penalties incurred, monetary or otherwise are the responsibility of the driver.

 As a driver you are directly responsible for the safety of your passengers and other road users.
 For this reason, The Club requires that you do not consume any alcohol or any substance that may adversely affect your ability to drive.
 This is strictly enforced and drivers who disregard this will not be permitted to drive again for The Club.